 - Queen’s South Africa Medal

 Millions of men and women who served in the armed forces during the First World War were awarded campaign medals.
-In the majority of cases they received more than one and they are the best way to start your research into a WW1 soldier.
-This is due to each medal having the recipient’s service number (officers and some units like the Y.M.C.A. didn’t have a service number), rank, name and unit (British War Medals and Victory Medals to officers did not have a unit and neither did some units like the Y.M.C.A., French Red Cross) impressed either around the rim or across the back of the 1914 and 1914-15 Stars.
+In the majority of cases they received more than one and they are the best way to start your research into a First World War soldier.
+This is due to each medal having the recipient’s regimental number (officers and some organizations like the Y.M.C.A. didn’t have them), rank, name and unit (British War Medals and Victory Medals to officers did not have a unit) impressed either around the rim or across the back of the 1914 and 1914-15 Stars.
 With this information, you can quickly find the soldier’s medal Index card and corresponding medal roll/s and begin your search for other records.
 I have created a number of guides which will help you to research a soldier who served in the First World War which can be viewed by clicking the link below.

 An example of a 1914-15 trio can be seen below.
-This set of WW1 medals is commonly encountered by descendants of First World War soldiers, with over 2.4 million being issued.
-Over the last 90 years many medal groups have been split up, however, a single medal will still provide you with all the key details to begin your research.Each of the WW1 medals listed below has a separate article explaining their award criteria in greater detail along with a description of the medal.
+This set of First World War medals is commonly encountered by descendants, with over 2.4 million being issued.
+Over the last ninety years, many medal groups have been split up, however, a single medal will still provide you with all the key details to begin your research.Each of the First World War medals listed below has a separate article explaining their award criteria in greater detail along with a description of the medal.
 Click on either the photograph of the medal or on the hyperlinks (blue text) to view these articles.